pixelatto/PixelattoWeb2020/_posts/2022-10-05-why-do-you-need-tabletop-creator.md

 layout: post
 image: /img/upload/tabletop-creator_why-do-you-need-it.png
 title: Why do you need Tabletop Creator?
 description: You love board games and you are thinking about to create your own.
   We will explain you about Tabletop Creator
+keywords: card creation tools, create card games, design card game, design tabletop game, create tabletop game
 date: 2022-10-05T07:25:59.221Z
 author: Esther de Paz
-author-avatar: '/img/avatars/Esther.svg'
 hide_hero: "true"
 tags:
   - Guides
   - Pixelatto
+author-avatar: /img/avatars/Esther.svg
 ---
 # W﻿e want you to know about Tabletop Creator